-Directors are aware of a number of future financial uncertainties including national funding levels and additional resources required whilst the Academy grows.
+Reserves have been generated mainly from donations raised by trustees.
+Trustees are aware of a number of future financial uncertainties including national funding levels, cost of living and additional resources required whilst the Academy grows and establishes its permanent site.
 They believe that a cautious approach to reserves is currently required.

 The restricted funds shall be spent in accordance with the terms of the particular funds.
-The revenue reserves of the Trust include unrestricted funds of £203,000 (2020 - £173,934) and carried forward GAG funds of £66,000 (2020 - £23,261), totalling £269,000 (2020 - £197,195).
+The revenue reserves of the Trust include unrestricted funds of £289,000 (2021 - £203,000) and carried forward GAG funds of £112,000 (2021 - £66,000), totalling £401,000 (2021 - £269,000).
 The aim of the governors is to increase this reserve to meet future working capital requirements.